burakkagann/numpy-to-genAI/content/Module_04_fractals_recursion/4.1_classical_fractals/4.1.1_fractal_square/fractal_square/README.rst

    The resulting fractal square pattern at recursion depth 3.
 Notice how the overlapping regions appear brighter due to color accumulation.

-You just created a fractal.
 The pattern emerges from a simple rule applied repeatedly: divide a region into nine parts, fill the center, then repeat the process on the four corners.
 Each iteration adds more detail, creating the characteristic self-similar structure of fractal geometry.

 Core Concepts